 Many experts agree that the average life of a computer or laptop is about three to five years.
-But manufacturers and retailers often try to push you to upgrade to the latest and greatest computers more often.
+But manufacturers and retailers often try to push you to upgrade to the latest and greatest computers.
 Most people don’t need to do that.
-We should strive to get the most life out of our devices as we can so we can keep more cash in our pocket.
+We should strive to get the most life out of our devices as we can so we can keep more cash in our pockets.

 How To Extend the Life of Your Computer

 Just like you maintain your car and your home, you should do the same with your computers.
 Let’s talk about some easy steps you can take to make sure you’re not only extending the life of your computers but that you’re getting the best performance from them as well.